In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Keto-Friendly, Gluten-Free Friendly, Dairy-Free, Soy-Free, Paleo, Mediterranean, Lean & Clean, Pescatarian, Carb-Conscious, No Added Sugar, <600 Calories

 2 Servings, 300 Calories/Serving

 Imagine your dinner seaside with this 20-minute fish recipe.
-Sole, a great source of low-fat protein, has a mildly sweet flavor that pairs perfectly with earthy braised vegetables.
+Sole is a great source of low-fat protein and its mildly sweet flavor pairs perfectly with earthy braised vegetables.